bcmichael/RNMR-Docs/docs/command/full_command.md

 - SIFT

 All export commands using this file must use the same format as specified in `OPNEXP`.
 If no fspec is provided RNMR will prompt for a file name with temp.<format> as the default.
 The file extension of this default is determined by the format.
+## OPNIMP
+Open import file

+Category: Foreign

+Format: `OPNIMP` format fspec

+Defaults: ascii temp.<format>

+Description:
+`OPNIMP` opens a file for data import.
+All import commands (`IMP`, `IMP1D`, etc.) between `OPNIMP` and `CLSIMP` will import from this file.
+If no format is specified RNMR will prompt for it with a default of ASCII.
+The foreign formats currently supported by `OPNIMP` are:

+- ASCII
+- BINARY
+- BRUKER
+- SIFT

+All import commands using this file must use the same format as specified in `OPNIMP`.
+If no fspec is provided RNMR will prompt for a file name with temp.<format> as the default.
+The file extension of this default is determined by the format.
 ## OPNPLT